Welcome to Essex

-Congratulations - you're on your way to an exciting new life as a member of the University of Essex community.
+Congratulations!
+You're on your way.
+Your exciting new life as a member of the University of Essex community is about to begin.

 *For School of Health and Human Sciences students at our Southend and Colchester Campuses, and East 15 students at Southend,

 this depends on your degree course, and the School will notify you.

 We pride ourselves on being a welcoming and inclusive University.
 We value our diversity and we're committed to equality of opportunity - and we aim to make sure